 Feld says the perfect candidate is a culture fit with “medium” competence, who is ambitious enough to learn new skills within a short period of time.

 If you have evaluated an employee's performance, attitude toward growth, motivation and cultural fit, and decide it's in your company's best interest to let him or her go, you still need to consider one more thing: legal issues.
-According to employment law firm Stone Business Law, one of the most important things to consider is whether or not you’re firing someone for the right reasons.
+One of the most important things to consider is whether or not you’re firing someone for the right reasons.
 If there is even the slightest chance that the reason you’re asking someone to leave has anything to do with age, race, sex, national origin, religion and disability, you should consult with a lawyer or HR specialist immediately before making any decisions.

-Also, plan on having two people in the room when you’re telling someone he or she is fired.
+Also, plan on having two people in the room when you’re telling someone they are fired.
 It not only will help you be more rational and keep your emotions in check, but the other person can serve as a witness and take notes, in the event the employee files a claim against the company.

 Read more on hiring and firing.